-While we have yet to review some of the more popular and iconic DJ headphones from brands like Pioneer and Cymantics, we've tested more than 174 over-ear and on-ears and below are our top recommendation for the best DJ headphones that we've reviewed so far.
-See also our recommendations for the best studio headphones, the best headphones for music and the best audiophile headphones.
+While we have yet to review some of the more popular and iconic DJ headphones from brands like Pioneer and Cymantics, we've tested more than 183 over-ear and on-ears and below are our top recommendation for the best DJ headphones that we've reviewed so far.
+See also our recommendations for the best studio headphones, the best headphones for music, and the best audiophile headphones.

-The best headphones, suitable for DJs, that we've tested so far are the Audio Technica ATH-M50x.
-They are not your typical DJ headphones and geared more towards critical listening and studio use.
+The best DJ headphones that we've tested so far are the Audio Technica ATH-M50x.
+They are not your typical DJ headphones and are geared more towards critical listening and studio use.
 However, the ear cups do swivel and fold, and they deliver on almost all the other aspects that make a great DJ headphone.

 You can go for the Shure SRH-440 at a slightly cheaper price point, but their build quality is not as good which is quite important if you're going to be carrying your headphones in your bag from show to show.

-However, what they do lack in convenience for DJs, they more than make up for with their great sound quality, comfortable, well-padded ear cups and sturdy build that will last you years.
-They have a well balanced and neutral mid-range response, so instruments and vocals remain balanced throughout on any track you throw at them.
+However, what they do lack in convenience for DJs, they more than make up for with their great sound quality, comfortable, well-padded ear cups, and sturdy build that will last you years.
+They have a well-balanced and neutral mid-range response, so instruments and vocals remain balanced throughout on any track you throw at them.
 They also have a good bass.
-It's not as pronounced as some of the other recommendations on this list but still sound exciting and great for mixing and remixing tracks.
-If a compact foldable design is not a big issue for you and you rather have a sturdy metal headphone that will last you a while and sounds great, then the DT 770 are the way to go.
+It's not as pronounced as some of the other recommendations on this list, but still sounds exciting and is great for mixing and remixing tracks.
+If a compact foldable design is not a big issue for you and you'd rather have a sturdy metal headphone that will last you a while and sounds great, then the DT 770 are the way to go.

-The V-Moda Crossfade have a decent sound, with a good bass.
-They have a simple wired design that looks cool, well-made and feels sturdy, and they're compact enough to easily carry around in your bag from set to set.
-This makes them a good option for the more fashion-oriented DJ and still deliver a performance suitable for casual and critical listening.
+The V-Moda Crossfade have a decent sound with a good bass.
+They have a simple wired design that looks cool, well-made, and feels sturdy, and they're compact enough to easily carry around in your bag from set to set.
+This makes them a good option for the more fashion-oriented DJ, while they still deliver a performance suitable for casual and critical listening.

 The Beats EP are also one of the best sounding on-ears we've tested so far.
 They have a balanced frequency response with a nice extended bass range that reproduces the thump and rumble of more bass-heavy tracks accurately.
 They also do a good job with more instruments and vocal heavy tracks so you're covered no matter the type of genre you usually play at your sets.
 They also have a wired design so they have no latency when plugged into your mixing equipment.